webleon/ASUS-X299-Hackintosh/Personal Build/README.md

 ## What Works / What Doesn't Work
 - [x] Sleep / Wake
     * Wake via Bluetooth does not work since using M.2 NGFF adapter for Bluetooth.
+Using SSDT-GPRW patch to fix instant wake.
 - [x] Wifi and Bluetooth
 - [x] Handoff, Continuity, AirDrop, Continuity Camera, and Unlock with Apple Watch
 - [x] iMessage, FaceTime, App Store, iTunes Store